COVESA/ramses-sdk/doc/projects.md

 * [Source code repository](https://github.com/COVESA/ramses-logic)
 * [API docs](https://ramses-logic.readthedocs.io/en/latest/)
 * [Lua Syntax](https://ramses-logic.readthedocs.io/en/latest/lua_syntax.html)

-* [Example projects](https://github.com/COVESA/ramses-composer-docs/blob/master/manual.md) as part of the Ramses Composer user manual
+You can find more example projects and real-world use-cases which demonstrate how to use Ramses Logic in the Ramses Composer user documentation (see below).

 # The Ramses Composer